 This grave contained a father, mother and their daughter, all buried together.
 Archaeologists have been able to tell from the layers of paint on the wall that the picture was painted over several times, meaning they didn’t all die at the same time, and each time another family member died the painting was redone with the newest occupant of the grave added in.

 Clearly times have now changed, and those ancient artists are long gone.
 But that doesn’t mean Naples has lost its colourful side.
 Far from it, in fact.
 It’s just that the art that appears on the walls of the city today is rather different.
+And as you wander round for a day in Naples, you’ll soon see what I mean.

 While it may be an ancient city, Naples today is also thoroughly modern, with an active street art scene.
 This eye catching image appears on an end wall in the district of La Sanità.